 Coffee contains some form of caffeine, and that substance is a well-known diuretic and in some constipation, sufferers might also encourage quicker bowel movement.
 Caffeine is a powerful stimulant for your digestive system, and one of the side-effects is the need to poop.

-Just remember that too much of everything is not good for your body, for caffeine can also cause dehydration to occur if you’re not drinking enough water on a daily basis.
+Just remember that too much of everything can be detrimental to a healthy body It is also true that caffeine can cause dehydration if you’re not drinking enough water on a daily basis.

 5 – You Can Get Relief by Using Aloe Vera Juice